 Alexis Sullivan, M.A.

 Biography: Alexis is a research assistant in LifeSPAN Lab.
 She is a Bay Area native and received her BA in psychology at Pepperdine University and her MA in Counseling at Santa Clara University.
 Her research and clinical interests include assessment of autism spectrum disorders, cognitive profiles in ASDs and NDDs, as well as psychiatric comorbidity in children and adolescents.
 Outside the lab, she enjoys hiking, swimming, painting, and eating out with friends.
 She plans to pursue a PhD in Clinical Psychology.

 Staff Research Associate

 Biography: Megan is a research assistant for the LifeSPAN Lab.
 She is a graduate of Virginia Tech and has several years of clinical research experience in Autism Spectrum Disorders (ASD) and similar profiles.
-Megan is particularly interested in understanding social and emotional behaviors in individuals with ASD and the role of ASD in familial and parental relationships.
 She looks forward to completing her Ph.D. in Clinical Psychology and becoming a clinician and researcher in this field.
-As a bay area native, Megan is delighted to train at UCSF and work with Dr. Bal at the LifeSPAN Lab investigating profiles of ASD across the lifespan.
+As a bay area native, Megan is excited to work at UCSF with Dr. Bal at the LifeSPAN Lab investigating profiles of ASD across the lifespan.

 Erin Royal, B.A.